markjnkim/es_mod/01-html/content/step-3-hero.md

 ```
 Now let's unpack this CSS declaration block. . .
 - **Dot Notation** is the "." proceeding the class `hero` to indicate to the browser that we are using a class as our CSS selector.
 - **Background-image** uses the CSS function `url()` to link a resource such as an image, web font, or gif.
 Here we are using a relative URL path to select a background image.
-To learn more about how to use a web resource, add a color gradient, and more go [here](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image).
+To learn more about how to use a web resource, add a color gradient, and more go to [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/background-image).
 - **Height** fixed at 600px gives an exact size of the section, important in this context to allow room for our sign-up form.

 Let's save and render our changes.
 It should look something like this: